Skip to main content

 At most ADR bodies run by the regional Chambers of Commerce, the parties are required to be physically present.

-Alternative dispute resolution bodies: In Latvia, there are specialized ADR bodies for the following sectors:
+Alternative dispute resolution bodies: In Latvia, there are specialised ADR bodies for the following sectors:

-Language(s): In general, the proceedings are held in Latvian.
-In some cases, they can also be held in English.
+Languages: In general, the proceedings are held in Latvian.
+At the Ombudsman of the Finance Latvia Association, they can also be held in English.

 Obligatory trader participation: Traders are obligated to participate.
 As a result, the ADR body always proposes a solution.

-Alternative dispute resolution bodies: In Liechtenstein, there are specialized ADR bodies for the following sectors:
+Alternative dispute resolution bodies: In Liechtenstein, there is one specialized ADR body for the following sector:

-Only if disputes do not fall under the scope of one of the specialized ADR bodies, consumers can file a complaint before the general ADR body (Amt für Volkswirtschaft).
-All ADR bodies are associated to an authority except for the one in the financial sector.
+Only if disputes do not fall under the scope of this specialized ADR body, consumers can file a complaint before the general ADR body (Amt für Volkswirtschaft)

 Language(s): The procedural language is German.
 Complaints can be filed in another language before the ADR body for financial services if they are combined with a German translation.